 Tip: Remember to check out the Tengu on the stone wall at the side of a small passageway to the shrine’s west.
 There is even a leaf fan on his left hand!

-Isn’t Tengu only Living in the Mountains?
+Isn’t Tengu Only Living in the Mountains?

 For those who know Japanese mythology, having a tengu shrine on a small island on the sea is weird because the tengu is commonly known as a legendary creature living in the mountains.